 NWC = Inventories + Account Receivables + Bank Balance + Cash Balance – Accounts Payables.

 For smoothly running the business operating cycle, it is necessary to pay our obligations when due, satisfy the customer as and when a need arises, and improve and promote revenues of the business.
-For honoring the obligation, we need cash and bank balances as and when required.
+We need cash and bank balances as and when required to honor the obligation.

-For satisfying the customer needs, we need to maintain a minimum level of inventory and to generate revenue and improve customer relations, we have to extend credit and thereby maintain accounts receivables.
+To satisfy customer needs, we need to maintain a minimum inventory level, and to generate revenue and improve customer relations, we have to extend credit and thereby maintain accounts receivables.

-Therefore, it is clear from the above explanation, irrespective of the activity levels of the business, a minimum investment in the current asset is always required.
+Therefore, it is clear from the above explanation that irrespective of the activity levels of the business, there is always a requirement for a minimum investment in the current asset.
 This investment requirement is called permanent working capital.

 How to Calculate Permanent Working Capital?

 There is no formula for calculating the exact permanent working capital.
 It is an estimation based on the experience of the entrepreneur.
-Statistical data on the balance of all current assets and liabilities can help in deciding that level.
-We can plot the net working capital amount of each day in a table and find the lowest amount in it.
+Statistical data on the balance of all current assets and liabilities can help decide that level.
+We can plot the net working capital amount of each day in a table and find the lowest amount.
 In the example below, 2500 is the permanent working capital.

 Types of Working Capital | ||